tom123412/mymon3y/.vscode/rules/csharp/coding-guidelines.md

 ## For Entity Framework

 - Use code first approach
-- Do not use records for model classes. create POCO instead
+- Use records for model classes over POCO
 - Use fluent api for configuration